mds-python/mds-python.github.io/04 More on Variables/7 String operations.md

 ## String formatting

 Python allows you to construct strings using values stored in other variables.
 There are three ways of doing this: with a `%` operator (this is a deprecated method and not recommended), with a `format` method, and with special *format strings*.
 The latter method is the easiest to use, however it <u>requires Python version 3.6 or higher</u>.
-As there is now a newer version available, this very method will be discussed:
+As this method is the newest one available, it will be discussed here:

 *Format strings* are special text strings that are created by adding a character `f` immediately before the double or single quotation marks that open the string (no spaces between them).
 In such a string, the brace has a special meaning: inside it you can put any Python expression, the value of which will be inserted into the string.
 E.g: